A Million Ways to Die in the West: Plot

-Anna returns to Albert's farm to warn him about Clinch, but he chastises her for lying to him.
-Clinch, having regained consciousness, tracks down Anna to the farm, but Albert helps her escape, then escapes himself.
-While fleeing, he is captured by a tribe of Apache Indians, who threaten to burn him alive.
-The Apaches spare him when he reveals that he can speak their language.
-They give him a bowl of peyote, which sends him flashing back to his birth and through painful events of his childhood before a vision of Anna makes him realize he loves her.
+Anna returns to Albert's farm to warn him about Clinch, but Albert chastises her for lying to him.
+Clinch, having regained consciousness, tracks her down to the farm, but Albert helps her escape; he then escapes himself.

+While fleeing, Albert is captured by a tribe of Apaches, who threaten to burn him alive.
+They spare him when he reveals that he can speak their language.
+They give him a bowl of peyote, which he drinks in its entirety, sending him flashing back to his birth and through painful events of his childhood before a vision of Anna makes him realize he loves her.

 Meanwhile, Clinch recaptures Anna in town, but Albert returns to Old Stump and confronts him.
-He wounds Clinch with a bullet dipped in rattlesnake venom before his own gun is shot out of his hand but manages to stall until Clinch fatally succumbs to the poison.
-Louise attempts to win back Albert, but he rejects her and instead happily enters into a relationship with Anna, who becomes his new girlfriend.
-Albert also receives a bounty for killing Clinch and uses the money to buy more sheep.
+He wounds Clinch with a bullet dipped in rattlesnake venom before his own gun is shot out of his hand but Albert stalls until Clinch dies.
+Louise attempts to win back Albert, but he rejects her and instead happily enters into a relationship with Anna.
+He also receives a bounty for killing Clinch, so he uses the money to buy more sheep.

-In a pre-credits scene, the proprietor of the racist shooting game called "Runaway Slave" at the fair asks who would like to take a shot.
-This is the same game at which Foy had earlier defeated Albert and Anna had then defeated Foy.
-Django Freeman steps up and shoots the man dead.
-He then says: "people die at the fair," which Albert had previously observed after a snake-oil salesman at the fair was gored by a runaway bull.
-This echoes the running gag in the film as to all the dangers of the Old West.
+In the post-credits scene, Django Freeman arrives to challenge the offensive "Runaway Slave" game at the town fair's shooting gallery, but instead shoots the owner.